gabrielfacheti/Data-Analysis-Projects/README.md

 This folder contains some of the projects that I developed using Python.

-<b> Tree Species in New York <b\> - it was a challenge, where I needed to answer four questions using the dataset given
+<b> Tree Species in New York </b> - it was a challenge, where I needed to answer four questions using the dataset given